antirez/disque/README.md

 The cursor argument can be in any place, the first non matching option that has valid cursor form of an usigned number will be sensed as a valid cursor.

+#### `PAUSE <queue-name> option1 [option2 ... optionN]`

+Control the paused state of a queue, possibly broadcasting the command to other nodes in the cluster.
+Disque queues can be paused in both directions, input and output, or both.
+Pausing a queue makes it not available for input or output operations.
+Specifically:

+A queue paused in input will have change behavior in the following way:

+1. ADDJOB returns a `-PAUSED` error for queues paused in input.
+2. The node where the queue is paused, no longer accept to replicate jobs for this queue when requested by other nodes.
+Since ADDJOB by default uses synchronous replication, it means that if the queue is paused in enough nodes, adding jobs with a specified level of replication may fail.
+In general the node where the queue is paused will not create new jobs in the local node about this queue.
+3. The job no longer accepts ENQUEUE messages from other nodes.
+Those messages are usually used by nodes in out of memory conditions that replicate jobs externally (not holding a copy), in order to put the job in the queue of some random node, among the nodes having a copy of a job.
+4. Active jobs that reach their retry time, are not put back into the queue.
+Instead their retry timer is updated and the node will try again later.

+Basically a queue paused in input never creates new jobs for this queue, and never puts active jobs (jobs for which the node have a copy but are not currently queued) back in the queue, for all the time the queue is paused.

+A queue paused in output instead will behave in the following way:

+1. GETJOB will block even if there are jobs available in the specified queue, instead of serving the jobs.
+But GETJOB will unblock if the queue output pause will be cleared later.
+2. The node will not provide jobs to other nodes in the context of nodes federation, for paused queues.

+So a queue paused in output will stop to act as a source of messages for both local and non local clients.

+The paused state can be set for each queue using the PAUSE command followed by options to specify how to change the paused state.
+Possible options are:

+* **in**: pause the queue in input.
+* **out**: pause the queue in output.
+* **all**: pause the queue in input and output (same as specifying both the **in** and **out** options).
+* **none**: clear the paused state in input and output.
+* **state**: just report the current queue state.
+* **bcast**: send a PAUSE command to all the reachable nodes of the cluster to set the same queue in the other nodes to the same state.

+The command always returns the state of the queue after the execution of the specified options, so the return value is one of **in**, **out**, **all**, **none**.

+Queues paused in input or output are never evicted to reclaim memory, even if they are empty and inactive for a long time, since otherwise the paused state would be forgot.

+For example in order to block output for the queue `myqueue` in all the nodes currently reachable, the following command should be send to a single node:

+    PAUSE myqueue out bcast

+To specify all is the same as to specify both in and out, so the two following forms are equivalent:

+    PAUSE myqueue in out
+    PAUSE myqueue all

+To just get the current state use:

+    PAUSE myqueue state
+    "none"

 Special handling of messages with RETRY set to 0
 ===